hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/writings_poems/826_the_dance_of_shiva.md

 Lo, the God is dancing
 — Shiva the all-destroyer and Lord of creation,
-The Master of Yoga and the wielder of Pinâka.
+The Master of Yoga and the wielder of Pināka.
 (Trident.)
 His flaming locks have filled the sky,
 Seven worlds play the rhythm
 As the trembling earth sways almost to dissolution,